 It is a beautiful site to see loons, ducks and geese floating through the water and we pause to watch every time we see this.
 What we need to understand is what these waterfowl are doing to our lake.

 Canada Geese specifically are poisoning our lake and perhaps us as well.
-There appears to be two families, approximately 25 geese that have taken up residence on Lake Waseosa.
+Last year, there were two families, approximately 25 geese that took up residence on Lake Waseosa.

 So what, you ask … well here are some disturbing facts.